-A) Identify and use data from sources of accurate, professional information

-B) Identify and use data from organizations which promote safe practice in the 21st Century.

-C) Reflect on abilities, embracing excellence and implement plans for growth.

-D) Discuss the benefits of accepting constructive criticism.

-E) Identify safety and infection control principles necessary for practice.

-F) Demonstrate an ability to use mathematical skills of linear and rational equations, functional notation, and complex fractions
+- A) Identify and use data which is accurate and professional. - B) Identify and use data from organizations which promote safe practice in the 21st Century. - C) Reflect on abilities, embracing excellence and implement plans for growth. - D) Discuss the benefits of accepting constructive criticism. - E) Identify safety and infection control principles necessary for practice. - F) Identify quality improvement measures such as root cause, skill and rule based analysis. - G) Demonstrate ability to use basic mathematical skills.